dr-yst/org-x/dev-docs/activeContext.md

 ## Current Work Focus

 The current project priority is implementing the backend org-mode parsing functionality.
 We've completed the basic headline hierarchy processing and content extraction, further enhanced the data model implementation, and improved the organization and maintainability of the code.
-Most recently, we've implemented a new OrgTitle structure to better represent headline titles and their associated metadata, and enhanced property handling to properly extract properties from headlines.
+Most recently, we've implemented a new OrgTitle structure to better represent headline titles and their associated metadata, enhanced property handling to properly extract properties from headlines, and implemented orgize::ParseConfig to better handle custom TODO keywords from org files.

 ### Tasks in Progress
 - ✅ Basic implementation of org-mode parsing using the Orgize library